Skip to main content

 What’s particularly exciting about social media content is how multidimensional it is.
 With different types, hashtags, and account tagging and mentions, great content can be as simple as a flash free day trial for your product or a shoutout to an influencer.

-In the past, it was fairly doable to manually post social media content on a consistent basis, but these days, incorporating marketing automation into your social media content management system is a requirement to be successful.
+In the past, manually posting social media content on a consistent basis was doable.
+But today, incorporating marketing automation into your social media content management system is essential for success.

 Essential Tools for Social Media Content Management